 The College of Medicine Hall of Fame recognizes the outstanding achievements of both graduates and faculty members.
 Established in 2004 as part of the college’s 125th anniversary celebration, 37 recipients from the institution’s history were inducted in the first year.
-One or more individuals have been inducted into the Hall of Fame in most years since then.
+Thirty-one additional individuals were inducted into the Hall of Fame through 2016.
 From those of national and international distinction to alumni who have served Arkansans most in need and to faculty who have left an extraordinary mark at UAMS, these remarkable physicians and scientists have set a precedent for leadership in research, teaching, clinical care, support and philanthropy.
+Please visit our Dean’s Distinguished Alumni and Distinguished Faculty pages to learn about more extraordinary College of Medicine honorees.

 D. Brent Polk, M.D.